hieplp710/tayta/wp-content/plugins/fv-wordpress-flowplayer/readme.txt

 == Changelog ==

+= 6.6.2 - 2018/06/04 =

+* Bugfix - "Load FV Flowplayer JS everywhere" setting - was not loading HLS.js library at all
+* Bugfix - Lightbox - JavaScript error for matching elements without href attribute
+* Bugfix - Video Position Saving - affecting even players which are not set to remember position
+* Bugfix - XML Video Sitemap - fix for conflict with Yoast SEO when the option to disable date archives is enabled

 = 6.6.1 - 2018/05/15 =

 * Autoplay - disabled in Chrome 66 for now as it won't permit video autoplay unless the user has already played some video on your website